 - Only 10% felt that their organization holds people accountable for results.

 That’s 2.5 million people working in organizations that work like your soccer team!
 We work under the same ceiling, often separated only by grey burlap walls—yet you might as well be a million miles apart.
-Dr. Stephan R. Covey spoke about their findings here:
+Dr. Stephan R. Covey spoke about their findings on this video.